JanaLasser/civirank/README.md

 # Civirank
 Repo for the Civirank ranker.

+## Building with docker

+1. Download model.onnx from https://huggingface.co/joaopn/unbiased-toxic-roberta-onnx-fp16/tree/main
+2. Put it in the project root
+3. Build docker container

 # Submission form

 * **Describe your algorithm.
 How will you reorder, add, and/or remove content?**  (Up to 250 words.)